WANGgbin/mini_gin/README.md

-a minimal version of GIN just for learning.
+a minimal implement of GIN just for learning.